 Kentucky Inheritance and Gift Tax

 Kentucky does have an inheritance tax.
-The size of the inheritance and the beneficiary’s relationship to the grantor determine the tax rate.
-There are three basic classes of relationship for the Kentucky inheritance tax:
+The size of the inheritance and the beneficiary’s relationship to the grantor determines the tax rate.
+There are three basic classes of relationships for the Kentucky inheritance tax:

 - Class B includes nephews, nieces, half-nephews, half-nieces, children-in-law, aunts, uncles and great-grandchildren.
 These individuals have an exemption of $500 and are then taxed in ascending brackets with rates ranging from 4% to 16%.